-It happens to everyone eventually, whether due to players forgetting to skip, poor internet connection, a miscommunication, or you (GM) just plain forgot to cancel a session.
+It happens to everyone eventually, whether due to players forgetting to skip, poor internet connection, a miscommunication, or you (GM) just plain forgetting to cancel a session.
 Eventually, you will need to issue your player(s) a refund.
 This article will help you understand StartPlaying's refund policy!

 StartPlaying’s refund policy is outlined below.
 At a minimum, you must issue refunds for the causes stated in the policy.
 You can, however, go above our policy and offer refunds for things not listed here.
 Choosing to disregard the outlined refund policy will result in a strike on your profile, as described at the bottom of the Code of Conduct.